josnw/x2mt940/README.md

-# eb2mt940
+# x2mt940
-Modul to convert EB avis to MT940 format
+Modul to convert textfiles to MT940 format